 I recently had a book release that was my most successful yet.
-I had over hundred people jam pack into a little museum auditorium and sold over 120 copies of my book for the release day event.
+I had over one hundred people jam pack into a little museum auditorium and sold over 120 copies of my book for the release day event.
 At 7 months pregnant, I don’t think I was fully prepared for the amount of work I ended up putting in to pull off the Fremonsters release.

 And believe me, It took a lot of work!